Jeff Kindler

-Jeffrey B. Kindler (born May 13, 1955) is an American healthcare executive and private investor.
-He served as chairman and CEO of the pharmaceutical company Pfizer from 2006 to 2010.
-Kindler has later served as CEO of Centrexion Inc., and chairman of the GLG Institute.
+Jeffrey B. Kindler (born May 13, 1955) is an American healthcare executive and investor.
+He was chairman and CEO of the pharmaceutical company Pfizer from 2006 to 2010.
+Kindler later was CEO of Centrexion Inc, and chairman of the GLG Institute.

 Career

 Early career

 Kindler earned his BA in 1977 from Tufts University summa cum laude and his JD in 1980 from Harvard Law School magna cum laude, where he was an editor of the Harvard Law Review.

-Kindler served as an attorney at the Federal Communications Commission.
+Kindler was an attorney at the Federal Communications Commission.
 He was a law clerk to Judge David L. Bazelon of the United States Court of Appeals for the District of Columbia Circuit and later as a law clerk to U.S. Supreme Court Justice William J. Brennan Jr. Following his clerkship with Justice Brennan, Kindler practiced civil and criminal litigation at the Washington, D.C., firm of Williams & Connolly, where he became a partner.